 There will always be differences between marketing to businesses & marketing to consumers.
 Even though the end job is selling to a person, an experienced eye can notice the difference that runs deep between these two types of markets.
 B2B purchases are more based on logic & consumer’s purchase is more based on emotions.

-In simple words, personalized marketing is the process of crafting content as per individual user’s preferences or characteristics.
-This allows letting you learn more about the audience which is key to driving sales.
+In simple words, personalized marketing is the process of crafting content as per individual users’ preferences or characteristics.
+This allows letting you to learn more about the audience which is key to driving sales.
 In the world of marketing, it’s an open secret that the best way to generate demand is to directly appeal to buyers in a direct, relevant & engaging way.

-The trouble in B2B is that, a product is sold to a high-level decision maker or decision makers who have complex priorities or obligations unlike a consumer whose only reservation is whether a certain widget matches their drapes.
+The trouble in B2B is that a product is sold to a high-level decision-maker or decision-makers who have complex priorities or obligations, unlike a consumer whose only reservation is whether a certain widget matches their drapes.
 This brings marketers to the doubt whether B2B even needs personalized marketing?

 The answer is yes, as per modern (studies).
 B2B buyers now want vendors to offer personalized recommendations across interactions to reach buying decisions.
-The plus point is that, this gives opportunity for marketers to build relationships even before the sales process begins.
-In a world of multitude of options personalization has become the golden standard of B2B marketing.
+The plus point is that this gives an opportunity for marketers to build relationships even before the sales process begins.
+In a world of a multitude of options, personalization has become the golden standard of B2B marketing.

 Depending upon the niche of your industry, you may base your marketing upon a single buyer persona or multiple ones.
-The more you understand about the data regarding your prospects, the easier it will be to deliver personalized, targeted content to the right people, at the right time using the right channels especially in the coming year.
-But where all can data be used to personalize?
+The more you understand the data regarding your prospects, the easier it will be to deliver personalized, targeted content to the right people, at the right time using the right channels, especially in the coming year.
+But where can data be used to personalize?

 For a better understanding, check out where you can use the magic of data to bring personalized marketing into action in 2018.

-Account based marketing is becoming a more prevalent tactic today as it narrows focus & provides a unique approach for each account along with aligning their efforts with revenue & recurring contracts.
-The notion of ABM centers around the concept of targeting a specific list of key accounts whose needs perfectly fit the product offering & thus add value to company.
+Account-based marketing is becoming a more prevalent tactic today as it narrows focus & provides a unique approach for each account along with aligning their efforts with revenue & recurring contracts.
+The notion of ABM centers around the concept of targeting a specific list of key accounts whose needs perfectly fit the product offering & thus add value to the company.
 When properly executed ABM benefits both vendors & customers since the strategy is specifically crafted to directly address the client’s needs.

-Marketing automation helps to easily create, manage & most importantly track campaigns of each of your account.
+Marketing automation helps to easily create, manage & most importantly track campaigns of each of your accounts.
 This will allow you to pass on the warmest leads to the sales team to close.
 Data analytics comes in because you will need to carefully track engagement metrics.

 Email marketing is one of those techniques that have stood the test of time & is even vital in today’s age of personalized marketing.
 It is direct, cheap & effective.
-Email personalization can be fulfilled using contact name, account history data, previous search history or even a birthday date from your CRM.
+Email personalization can be fulfilled using contact name, account history data, previous search history, or even a birthday date from your CRM.

 Using the buyer personas that have been created, marketing teams will be better equipped to locate prospects in the social segment & tap into conversations they are having.
-This technique of social listening enables to craft your content for your prospects & deliver them to favored platform.
+This technique of social listening enables you to craft your content for your prospects & deliver them to a favored platform.

 Locating & responding to prospects on social media can create a unique experience in the minds of the targeted prospects which can be the ultimate personalized marketing form.
 Social media also is a great platform to spread the content that’s targeted to your targeted audience.
 Marketers have to make sure that the content made for social media touch the right emotion of the audience.

-Personalized marketing through website can be really challenging for marketers.
+Personalized marketing through the website can be really challenging for marketers.
 In today’s world your website is the starting point for most prospects, so creating a good first impression is really important.
 Applying personalization enables you to make the website experience customized to the user’s stage of buying cycle & influence the sales decisions.

 Even though you don’t have the necessary information of every visitor, with simple additions you can create a custom website experience for almost every visitor.
-Breaking your customer base into categories (industry, size, revenue, location etc.) is a great way to start to help drive your B2B marketing personalization.
+Breaking your customer base into categories (industry, size, revenue, location, etc.) is a great way to start to help drive your B2B marketing personalization.
 Choosing your segments makes it easier for you to determine the needs/interest of each segment at every phase of the buying cycle & create appropriate content for each segment.
-Applying these will enable you to better organize the content & direct targeted audience to the information they actually want to see.
+Applying these will enable you to better organize the content & direct the targeted audience to the information they actually want to see.

 Try adding these tactics to your lead nurturing journey by appropriately using the customer data you have.
 2017 was the year of data & if you have not been using it to customize your marketing communications, it’s high time you started.
 But ensure that you don’t get caught up in the idea of personalizing just for the sake of it or so you can trick people into trusting your brand.

-Also read our blog on: TOP 10 B2B MARKETING PREDICTIONS FOR THE YEAR 2018
+Also, read our blog on TOP 10 B2B MARKETING PREDICTIONS FOR THE YEAR 2018